 - Ten patients received exercises only.

 When conservative treatments do no respond, often a patient is suggested to surgery.
-Earlier this year Australian surgeons made headlines when they published their study in the American Journal of Sports Medicine comparing tennis elbow surgery to placebo surgery.
+In 2018, Australian surgeons made headlines when they published their study in the American Journal of Sports Medicine comparing tennis elbow surgery to placebo surgery.

 Headline: One type of Tennis elbow surgery, with a track record of “excellent” results, is found to be no more effective than placebo or sham surgery